danieldreke/digitalnotes/bitcoin/arguments.md

 ## It requires 1% of global energy demand
-It's humans responsibility how gold is mined.
+How gold is mined is 100% humans responsibility.
-It's humans responsibility how bitcoin is mined.
+How bitcoin is mined is 100% humans responsibility.